jmschmidt/ReactNativeExercise-FirebaseAuth/README.md

 This repo contains files for an example of Email/Password Authentication on using Firebase inside of React Native.

-This was based on the first project lecture from Stephen Grider's Complete React Native and Redux Course Udemy course.
+This was based on a project lecture from Stephen Grider's Complete React Native and Redux Course Udemy course.

 ### Prerequisites
 1. Node v6.6 or above